TheNewStellW/vmware-operations-guide/content/Operations Management/Chapter 5 - Cost Management/1.5.3-cost/_index.md

 ## Cost Savings

 From finance point of view, real cost savings is only realized when new purchase is deferred.
-You can’t save on what you’ve already spent, accounting wise.
+You can't save on what you've already spent, accounting wise.
 Cost Savings is actually Cost Avoidance.

-Let’s take a simple example:
+Let's take a simple example:

 - You spend $2 million on a hyper-converged infrastructure (HCI) solution 3 years ago.
 - It has been used well, and capacity remaining is now 0%, so you need to buy a new HCI.
 This will cost you only $1 million as the cost of HCI solution has gone down by half in the last 3 years.
 - Via a diligent and arduous reclamation process, you manage to free up capacity.
 As a result, you do not need to spend the $1 million.
 You can defer this purchase to the next fiscal year.
-- What’s your cost savings from this reclamation: $2 million or $1 million?
+- What's your cost savings from this reclamation: $2 million or $1 million?

-Accounting wise, it’s $1 million only.
+Accounting wise, it's $1 million only.
 While that HCI cost you $2 million three years ago, a brand new set with equivalent capacity will only cost you $1 million.
 In accounting rules, you should not mix numbers from different date, let alone from different fiscal years.
 Depreciation is not relevant here as the cost is based on replacement cost.

 The $1 million is certainly an ***estimation***.
 The actual cost avoided or to be spent depends on vendor quotation, and your negotiation skills.
 Take note that the actual is much more than the HCI cost.
 Additional costs can exceed the hardware cost.
 You need to include the full loaded cost, such as data center facility, implementation service, back up storage, administration service, software licence, management, etc.